-The Group's investments are predominantly held in bonds, cash & cash equivalents and a mortgage fund.
+The Group's investments are predominantly held in bonds, cash & cash equivalents and mortgage funds and loans.
 These balances make up a significant proportion of the Company's assets at the reporting date.
 The remaining assets comprise of amounts owed from other Group companies and trade debtors.
-All of the investments are valued using quoted market prices in active markets where possible apart from debtors and cash which are held at cost and revalued for exchange rate movements.
+Most of the investments are fair valued using quoted market prices in active markets where available or observable inputs.
+Debtors and cash, which are held at cost, are revalued for exchange rate movements.

-The table below summarises the valuation of the Company's assets for EBS purposes.
+The table below summarises the valuation of the Company's assets at 31st December 2019 and 2018.

-Table 15: Asset Portfolio
+Table 13: Asset Portfolio

-Figures in €'000 31 st December 2018 31 st December 2017

-Cash & Cash Equivalents 137,558 77,415

-Investments and Funds Withheld 395,534 7,276

-Assets covering Unit-Linked Liabilities 507,462 0

-Insurance & Intermediaries' Receivables 2,185 2,213

-Other Assets 30,931 461

-Total Assets 1,073,670 87,365
+Figures in €'000 31 st December 2019 31 st December 2018 Cash & Cash Equivalents 281,236 137,558 Investments and Funds Withheld 1,057,935 395,534 Assets covering Unit-Linked Liabilities 987,233 507,462 Insurance & Intermediaries' Receivables 4,213 2,185 Other Assets 64,247 30,931 Total Assets 2,394,864 1,073,670

 The EBS basis has certain prudential filters that must be applied under BMA regulations.
 This means that the assets reported on an EBS basis are lower than the assets presented in the Company's financial statements.
-Specifically, this relates to deferred expenses in relation to successful new business that have been capitalised against future transactions and prepayments.
-This led to a €1.4m and €0.3m reduction in the asset base of the Group, respectively.
+Specifically, this relates to removing prepayments and deferred expenses in relation to successful new business that have been capitalised against future transactions.